About Brad D. Smith

 While his martial arts training taught him the fundamentals of how to lead, uncovering vulnerability is what allowed him to unlock the personal growth he needed in order to reach his fullest potential.

 At one of his first-ever jobs, Brad’s boss took notice of his West Virginia twang and, unfortunately, did not find it charming.
 Suggesting that it was an inherent flaw that would lead to stereotyping, Brad was sent to executive communications courses to “fix the bug.”
-Try as he might, Brad’s vernacular was plagued by the country lilt of a small town boy who couldn’t outrun a humble upbringing.
+Try as he might, Brad’s vernacular was afflicted by the country lilt of a small town boy who couldn’t outrun his roots.

 “I began to feel like a failure, but then I noticed something – whenever I would participate in a group setting or give a presentation, people would ask, ‘Who was that guy with the twang?’
 Smith said.
 “My accent differentiated me from the crowd, and I began to realize it was a good thing.”